Neonatal Intensive Care Unit (NICU) Terms to Know

-During your baby’s stay in the NICU, you may hear many new terms that are unfamiliar to you.
+During your baby’s stay in the Neonatal Intensive Care Unit (NICU) at Children's Health℠, you may hear many new terms that are unfamiliar to you.
 Here are some of the common ones used in our NICU and their meanings.
+If you have any questions always feel free to ask any of our staff.

 Alveoli: small sacs in the lungs where oxygen and other gases are exchanged in the blood stream.